 Dance/movement therapy is:

 Drama therapy is the intentional use of drama and/or theater processes to achieve therapeutic goals.
-Drama therapy is active and experiential.
+Drama therapy is an embodied practice that is active and experiential.
 This approach can provide the context for participants to tell their stories, set goals and solve problems, express feelings, or achieve catharsis.
 Through drama, the depth and breadth of inner experience can be actively explored and interpersonal relationship skills can be enhanced.
-Participants can expand their repertoire of dramatic roles to find that their own life roles have been strengthened.